 All electrical devices and appliances have amperage ratings.
 Amperage is used to measure the electrical current that flows through a circuit.
 Most appliances and electrical devices will have a tag or a plate attached to them that lists the amperage rating.
 Extension cords are categorized by grade; lower gauges are meant for items that require more amperage, while higher gauges are intended for items that need less amperage.
 Typically, extension cords that are designed for use in the house range from 8 to 18 gauges.
 You can find handy charts online that will help you match your electrical device to the proper extension cord, or you can contact an electrician to find out what cord is best for your needs.

 Always Exercise Caution

 When it comes to electricity, exercising caution is always important, and using extension cords is no different.
+Contact electrician Levittown for some professional help.
 Some key safety tips that you should follow when using extension cords include the following: